Here’s What to Do Now for Holiday Sales

 Let me share something with you that I rarely share with anyone.

 Taking action is bothersome.
 I want everything to automatically come my way without effort.
-But I know what automatic looks like.
-It’s no sales, period.
+However, I know what automatic looks like.
+It produces no sales, period.

 That’s not the result I want, so I turn taking action into a game.
-I challenge myself to topple old sales figures, and if I do that, I win a huge reward chosen according to something I really, truly want.
+I challenge myself to topple old sales figures.
+When I achieve that, I win a huge reward chosen according to something I really, truly want.

 How about you?
 Are you going to prepare for holiday orders now or place your hopes on possibilities that will never come true?